A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 We will examine this slightly odd situation in a bit more detail shortly, as it is perfectly manageable given the approach that we are using.
 In any case, the following result of Mitchell, \cite{Mitchell72}, Theorem 7.1, makes one realise that there is a lot of power in the category algebra construction.
-For the statement, we think of the category algebra as a linear category having just a single object. \begin{Theorem} Suppose $\mathcal{C}$ is a linear category having only finitely many objects, then $\mathcal{C}$ and $[\mathcal{C}]$ are Morita equivalent categories. \end{Theorem} We can expand this as follows, if we define $\mathcal{C}\!-\!Mod$ to be $Func_\kappa(\mathcal{C},\Vect)$, the set of $\kappa$-linear functors from $\mathcal{C}$ to $\Vect$, then $\mathcal{C}\!-\!Mod$ and $[\mathcal{C}]\!-\!Mod$ are equivalent categories.
-This, thus, says that, as far as linear representations are concerned, $\mathcal{C}$ and $[\mathcal{C}]$ are encoding the same information.
+For the statement, we think of the category algebra as a linear category having just a single object. \begin{Theorem}[Mitchell] Suppose $\mathcal{C}$ is a linear category having only finitely many objects, then $\mathcal{C}$ and $[\mathcal{C}]$ are Morita equivalent categories.
+Explicitly, let $\mathcal{C}\!-\!Mod$ be $Func_\kappa(\mathcal{C},\Vect)$, the category of $\kappa$-linear functors from $\mathcal{C}$ to $\Vect$.
+Then $\mathcal{C}\!-\!Mod$ and $[\mathcal{C}]\!-\!Mod$, the category of representations of $[\mathcal{C}]$, are equivalent categories. \end{Theorem}

 We will sketch out a proof of this as it contains some ideas that help one to understand what is happening here, and hence why the `linearisation' versus `categorification' process is so useful.
 (A full proof is given in \cite{Mitchell72} on page 34.
 A discussion of the ideas can be found online in the \emph{$n$-Category Caf\'{e}}, (May 14, 2014), in a post, \emph{Categories vs. Algebras}, by Tom Leinster; see \cite{ncafe}.)